jonescompneurolab/hnn-core/doc/contributing.rst

 11. Once the pull request is ready to be merged, add the prefix [MRG] to the title.

+See the [git book](https://git-scm.com/book/en/v2) for a more general guide on using git.

 Running tests
 =============